alphagov/notifications-tech-docs/source/documentation/_api_docs.md

   "reference": "your reference",  # optional string - reference you provided when sending the message "content": {
-    "subject": "Your upcoming pigeon registration appointment",  # required string - message subject "body": "Dear Amala\r\n\r\nYour pigeon registration appointment is scheduled for 2018-01-01 at 01:00PM.\r\n\r\n Here is a link to your invitation document:\r\nhttps://documents.service.gov.uk/d/YlxDzgNUQYi1Qg6QxIpptA/th46VnrvRxyVO9div6f7hA?key=R0VDmwJ1YzNYFJysAIjQd9yHn5qKUFg-nXHVe3Ioa3A\r\n\r\nPlease bring the invite with you to the appointment.\r\n\r\nYours,\r\nPigeon Affairs Bureau",  # required string - message content - see that the link to document is embedded in the message content
+    "subject": "Your upcoming pigeon registration appointment",  # required string - message subject "body": "Dear Amala\r\n\r\nYour pigeon registration appointment is scheduled for 1 January 2018 at 01:00PM.\r\n\r\n Here is a link to your invitation document:\r\nhttps://documents.service.gov.uk/d/YlxDzgNUQYi1Qg6QxIpptA/th46VnrvRxyVO9div6f7hA?key=R0VDmwJ1YzNYFJysAIjQd9yHn5qKUFg-nXHVe3Ioa3A\r\n\r\nPlease bring the invite with you to the appointment.\r\n\r\nYours,\r\nPigeon Affairs Bureau",  # required string - message content - see that the link to document is embedded in the message content
     "from_email": "pigeon.affairs.bureau@notifications.service.gov.uk",  # required string - "FROM" email address, not a real inbox
     "one_click_unsubscribe_url": "https://example.com/unsubscribe.html?opaque=123456789",  # optional string
   },